This is the multi-page printable view of this section. Click here to print.

 Detailed description

-YAMLEndpoint resource files can be edited in the YAML editor
+YAMLThe endpoint’s resource file can be edited in the YAML editor

-• click the Edit button and modify the resource, then click the Save button to apply the changes
+• Edit button, click and modify the resource, then click the Done button to apply the changes

 Object InformationCheck the endpoint’s object information

 2. On the Service Home page, click Endpoint under the Service and Ingress menu.
-You will be taken to the Endpoint List page.
+2. Go to the Endpoint List page.

-3. Endpoint List page, select the cluster and namespace from the gear button at the top left, then click Confirm.
+3. On the Endpoint List page, select the cluster and namespace from the gear button in the top-left, then click Confirm.

-6. Notification Confirmation Window appears, click the Confirm button.
+6. When the notification dialog appears, click the Confirm button.

 Reference

-On the endpoint list page, after selecting the item you want to delete, click Delete to delete the selected endpoint.
+On the endpoint list page, after selecting the item you want to delete, click Delete to remove the selected endpoint.

 Create Ingress

-2. Service Home page, click Ingress under the Service and Ingress menu.
-Go to the Ingress List page.
+2. On the Service Home page, click Ingress under the Service and Ingress menu.
+2. Navigate to the Ingress List page.

 Reference

-To view the ingress detailed information, follow the steps below.
+To view the ingress details, follow these steps.

-2. Click Ingress under the Service and Ingress menu on the Service Home page.
-Navigate to the Ingress List page.
+2. On the Service Home page, click Ingress under the Service and Ingress menu.
+2. Navigate to the Ingress List page.

 3. On the Ingress List page, select the cluster and namespace from the gear button at the top left, then click Confirm.

-4. Select the item you want to view detailed information for on the Ingress List page.
-You will be taken to the Ingress Details page.
+4. Select the item whose detailed information you want to view on the Ingress List page.
+4. Navigate to the Ingress Details page.

-• If you select Show System Objects at the top of the list, items other than the Kubernetes object entries will be displayed.
+• If you select Show system objects at the top of the list, all items except the Kubernetes object entries will be displayed.

 Category